pdavim/node_json_filter/README.md

 Upload your Grafana JSON files and interact with them through the provided API endpoints.
 The logs are handled by Pino.js, providing detailed information about the requests and responses.

+## Alternative Use

+You can use the simpler version of this project by running `myscript.js`.
+This script provides a streamlined experience for interacting with Grafana JSON files.

 ## Customization

 The project is designed to be adaptable to your needs.
 You can modify the logging level in Pino.js or add new functionalities as per your requirements.